As warmer weather approaches, many of you will begin to plan home renovations and getting...

 Tuesday, December 11th, 2018 @ 9:42am

-I am a carpenter by trade and have worked on many projects over the years, but Holmes and Holmes Season 2 was my first time building a River Table.
+I am a carpenter by trade and have worked on many projects over the years, but Holmes and Holmes Season 2 was my first time building a Live Edge River Table.
 I had only seen them online and a few in person.
 I have always loved the look of them, but never had the chance to make my own.
-As soon as we started incorporated river elements into our suburban House, I knew this was the perfect opportunity to build that table.
+As soon as we started incorporating river elements into our Suburban House, I knew this was the perfect opportunity to build that table.

-thought would be cool to incorporate into the table.
+thought would be cool to incorporate into the river table.

 We wiped down the form so that we were (virtually) dust-free for our epoxy pour.
 Once we poured it, we needed to let it set for 24 hours.
 Because the epoxy we used was a thick pour up to 1”, we needed to do three pours before it was finished.
 Every time we did a new pour, we took a torch to the epoxy to get rid of any air bubbles as best we could.